 Fortunately there are a number of treatment options for people who suffer from OCD.
 Many people find medication helpful.
 You can talk to your doctor or psychiatrist about that.
 Psychotherapy and support groups can be helpful as well:

 - Cognitive Behavioral Therapy (CBT) is a pragmatic form of therapy that helps people replace unhelpful thought patterns with healthier ways of thinking.
 The client and therapist work together in CBT to set treatment goals.
 One CBT technique shown to be particularly helpful for OCD is called Exposure Response Prevention (ERP).
 This involves exposing the person with OCD to whatever it is that causes them distress and encouraging them not to perform a compulsion in response.
 While this may sound scary and will cause an increase in the person’s anxiety in the short term, in the long run, the person’s anxiety should decrease.

 - Another form of therapy that may be combined with CBT to treat OCD is known as Acceptance and Commitment Therapy (ACT).
 ACT emphasizes psychological flexibility and committing to one’s values.
 In ACT, the therapist might ask the OCD sufferer if it’s worth it to tolerate their anxiety in the short-run so that they may lead a happier, more fulfilling life in the long run.

-John “Andy” Bradshaw, Marriage & Family Therapist Registered Intern #101517 (supervised by Dino Di Donato, MFT #39831) specializes in the treatment of OCD at Market Street Center for Psychotherapy.
+John “Andy” Bradshaw, Licensed Marriage & Family Therapist #121313, focuses on the treatment of OCD and anxiety at Golden Gate Psychotherapy.
 You can contact him at (510) 599-9845 or firstname.lastname@example.org.